 The monastery at Rachen Gompa exemplifies Tibetan and Tsumba-style architecture.
 It is a revered site for the Tsumba peoples of Tsum Valley.
 We stay for the night at a teahouse in Rachen Gompa.

 The flatlands of Tsum Valley begin from Rachen Gompa.
-You will traverse the hills' greenery on both sides of the Syar River.
+You will traverse the greenery of the hills on both sides of the Syar River.

 This stretch is widely regarded as the most scenic traverse of the Tsum Valley trek.
 Most of the riverbank is used for agriculture, while small Tsumba settlements are scattered throughout the valley.